 My research centers on photography, language, and AI.
 With photography and language, I am mostly concerned with descriptions: How humans use language to describe events and states of

-descriptions of events represented in photographs.
-Here I am concerned with what we can know about photographs if descriptions are the source of our information
+affairs represented in photographs; what we can know about photographs if descriptions are all we are given; and how descriptions and their contexts shape the information

 My current project is OntoPhoto, ontology of the photograph, which depends on Scone knowledge-base system for its architecture, representation, and

 for default reasoning with exceptions.
 I carry out this work with Scott E. Fahlman, Professor Emeritus, Language Technologies Institute and Department of Computer Science,

 Carnegie Mellon University, and Jacob Migdail-Smith, doctoral student in Mathematics, Syracuse University.